trevorvanhoof/tt_json5_py/README.md

 # tt_json5

-Basic json5 compliant* parser in python.
+MIT Licensed json5 compliant* parser in pure python.

 Readability was more important than speed.

 ### Todo